openface/onset-alien-invasion/FRAMEWORK.md

 - Can only carry 2 weapons in slots 2,3.  (slot 1 is reserved for fists/disarm)

 #### resource
+- Used at the workbench to build them from them
-- Can be used but not directly (Eg. Fishing rod is used by interacting with water)
+- Can be used but not directly (Eg. Fishing Rod is used by interacting with water)
 - Does not adhere to max_uses or track uses
 - Found in the world by scavenging scrap heaps